 - showing off your work

-- delivering a set of photos to clients
+- delivering a set of photos to clients (and receive feedback)

 - selling high quality prints of your photos